BrightspaceUI/testing/README.md

 });
 ```

-### Accessibility Testing with aXe
+### Accessibility Testing with axe

-Elements can be processed by the [aXe accessibility validator](https://github.com/dequelabs/axe-core), which will automatically fail the test if any violations are detected.
+Elements can be processed by the [axe accessibility validator](https://github.com/dequelabs/axe-core), which will automatically fail the test if any violations are detected.

 ```javascript
 it('should be accessible', async() => {